neatodev/InstallDebloater/README.md

 In the **_NAMING_SCHEME.txt**, you specify certain naming schemes.
 Every file and folder (starting from root) will get scanned and matches will be deleted.

-The structure for all files as follows:
+The structure for all files is as follows:

 ```
 Application.ini--|